Mariam Vattalil: Samundar Singh

 Singh was convicted of Vattalil's murder and was sentenced to life imprisonment.
 Vattalil's sister visited Singh in prison where she expressed her forgiveness on 31 August 2002.
 Singh was overcome after witnessing such a gesture and begged for forgiveness for what he had done while expressing repentance.
 Vattalil's mother visited Singh on 25 February 2003 and kissed his hands as a sign of forgiveness.

 Singh was released from prison in 2006 due to good conduct.
 He was pardoned by Vattalil's family, and he is considered one of their own.
 He was moved to tears when he learned of her impending beatification in March 2017 and expressed his enthusiasm for being able to attend the beatification.

 Beatification

 The diocesan process took place in Indore from 29 June 2005 to 28 June 2007.

 The Congregation for the Causes of Saints received the Positio in 2014.
 Pope Francis approved the cause on 23 March 2017 and confirmed that Vattalil would be beatified on 4 November 2017 in Indore.
 The postulator assigned to the cause is Fra Giovangiuseppe Califano.

 In popular culture

 The documentary entitled The Heart of a Murderer, depicting the murder and subsequent repentance of Samundar Singh, was the winner at the World Interfaith Harmony Film Festival of 2013.

+In 2023 a movie named The Face of the Faceless was created inspired from her life.